Artist/Veteran Lindsay Zike: What We Can Learn from Vets Who Are Professional Artists

-Before I became a writer I had a string of blah retail jobs in a variety of dying strip malls across America.
+Before I became a professional writer I had a string of blah retail jobs in a variety of dying strip malls across America.

 Lindsay Zike however, held down a job prior to becoming an artist, that was something to write home about.

 Zike became an a silversmith after working as an Aviation Structural Mechanic (Airframer) on SH-60 Seahawk helicopters for the United States Navy.

 “Most civilians (other than artists) assume that if you’re an artist you’re a hippy type,” said Zike.

 “Most civilians also mistakenly assume service members are war-loving, aggressive, even violent kinds of people.”

 “I think these beliefs about military personnel are more informed by movies like “Full Metal Jacket” then by actual encounters with people who’ve served,” said Zike.